meilisearch/specifications/text/0033-logging.md

 The documentation only mention the logging behavior for the `development` env on the `MEILI_ENV` part.

-We should explain how to get more or less levels using `RUST_LOG` environment variable.
+We should explain how to specify the log level using `RUST_LOG` environment variable and display the Log Levels table as information in a dedicated section.

-Explaining what we log for each level is also needed.

 ### VI.
 Impact on SDKs
 N/A